Mohammadbinshahid/Team4_Capstone_Project/README.md

   * **Role**: Exploratory Data Analyst, Machine Learning Engineer, UX/UI Designer, Presenter
   * **(Projected) Tasks**:
     * Performed an exploratory data analysis on the flight dataset and exported charts;
-    * Created a PySpark mock-up of the machine learning model for local testing;
+    * Created a Python mock-up of the machine learning model for local testing;
+    * Created the SQL database schema for the flight data, all airports, cancellation reason, all carriers;
     * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;
     * Contributed to crafting the presentation;
 * **[Avinash Mehra](https://github.com/WhySoCodius)**:
   * **Role**: Exploratory Data Analyst, Database Engineer, UX/UI Designer, Presenter
   * **(Projected) Tasks**:
     * Performed an exploratory data analysis on the flight dataset and exported charts;
-    * Created the SQL database schema for the flight data;
+    * Created the SQL database schema for the flight data, all airports, cancellation reason, all carriers;
     * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;
     * Contributed to crafting the presentation;
     * Lead presenter;